-The availability of funds under the revolving credit portion of the new credit facility, as amended by the First Amendment, is based on the lesser of (i) the product of adjusted EBITDA, as defined in the new credit facility agreement, for the most recent 12-month period for which financial statements have been delivered under the new credit facility agreement multiplied by the specified advance multiple, up to 3.0, less the outstanding senior indebtedness and letters of credit, and (ii) \$55,000 less the outstanding revolving loans and letters of credit.
-Interest on the amounts outstanding under the revolving credit portion of the new credit facility is payable either at a floating rate equal to the 30-day LIBOR, plus an applicable margin of 4.6% or the LIBOR rate for term periods of one, two, three or six months plus a margin of 4.6%.
-Interest will be paid monthly or at the end of the relevant interest period, as determined in accordance with the new credit facility agreement.
-The borrowers will pay a fee equal to 0.5% per annum of the unused portion of the revolving portion of the new credit facility.
-Issued stand-by letters of credit will be charged at a rate of 2% per annum payable monthly.
-On December 31, 2010 the interest rate on the revolving credit loan facility was 4.86% (30 day LIBOR rate was 0.26%) and total availability was \$13,478.
+The availability of funds under the revolving credit portion of the credit facility, as amended, is based on the lesser of (i) the product of adjusted EBITDA, as defined in the credit facility agreement, for the most recent 12-month period for which financial statements have been delivered under the credit facility agreement multiplied by the specified advance multiple, up to 3.25, less the outstanding senior indebtedness and letters of credit, and (ii) \$55,000 less the outstanding revolving loans and letters of credit.
+Interest on the amounts outstanding under the revolving credit portion of the credit facility is payable either at a floating rate equal to the 30-day LIBOR, plus an applicable margin of 4.6% or the LIBOR rate for term periods of one, two, three or six months plus a margin of 4.6%.
+Interest will be paid monthly or at the end of the relevant interest period, as determined in accordance with the credit facility agreement.
+The borrowers will pay a fee equal to 0.5% per annum of the unused portion of the revolving portion of the credit facility.
+Issued stand-by letters of credit will be charged at a rate of 2.0% per annum payable monthly.
+On December 31, 2011 the interest rate on the revolving credit loan facility was 4.9% (30 day LIBOR rate was 0.3%).
+The total availability under the revolving credit loan facility was \$21,810 at December 31, 2011 compared to \$13,478 at December 31, 2010.